Windsor Airlift: History

+In 2007, the band slowed down as Young's electronic project, Owl City, began to rise in popularity.
+In 2009, Young departed the group to focus on Owl City.
+Before his departure, the group released the EP, We Rule!.
 In October 2010, Windsor Airlift released the album Flight.
 Some unreleased recording bits the band did before Adam Young's departure were merged into the album as well.
 Around the same time of the album's release, the group decided to release a compilation album that contained the EPs, Ocean City Park and Beneath The Crystal Waves.